Yaqui: 1920s–1930s: Cárdenas and Yaqui independence

 In 1917, General Lázaro Cárdenas of the Constitutionalist army defeated the Yaqui.
 But in 1937, as president of the republic, he reserved 500,000 hectares of ancestral lands on the north bank of the Yaqui River, ordered the construction of a dam to provide irrigation water to the Yaqui, and provided advanced agricultural equipment and water pumps.
 Thus, the Yaqui continued to maintain a degree of independence from Mexican rule.

+On 9 January 1918, the U.S. 10th Cavalry Regiment was involved in a firefight with Yaqui Indians just west of Nogales, Arizona aka Battle of Bear Valley.
+E Troop intercepted a group of American Yaquis on their way to render aid to Mexican Yaquis of Sonora, who were in the midst of long running war with the Mexicans.
+Yaquis had 1 killed and 9 POWs.
+The Americans claimed victory; however it was a successful Yaqui delaying action.

 In 1939, the Yaqui produced 3,500 tons of wheat, 500 tons of maize, and 750 tons of beans; whereas, in 1935, they had produced only 250 tons of wheat and no maize or beans.

 According to the official government report on the sexenio (six-year term) of Cárdenas, the section of the Department of Indigenous Affairs (which Cárdenas established as a cabinet-level post in 1936) stated the Yaqui population was 10,000; 3,000 were children younger than 5.

 Today, the Mexican municipality of Cajeme is named after the fallen Yaqui leader.

 Lifestyle

 In the past, the Yaqui subsisted on agriculture, growing beans, corn and squash (like many of the Indigenous peoples of the region).
 The Yaqui who lived in the Río Yaqui region and in coastal areas of Sonora and Sinaloa fished as well as farmed.
 The Yaqui also made cotton products.
 The Yaqui have always been skillful warriors.
 The Yaqui Indians have been historically described as quite tall in stature.
+Yaqui men have an average height of 5 feet 9 inches (1.75 m) and Yaqui women have an average height of 5 feet 4 inches (1.63 m).

 Traditionally, a Yaqui house consisted of three rectangular sections: the bedroom, the kitchen, and a living room, called the "portal".
 Floors would be made of wooden supports, walls of woven reeds, and the roof of reeds coated with thick layers of mud for insulation.
 Branches might be used in living room construction for air circulation; a large part of the day was spent here, especially during the hot months.
 A home would also have a patio.
 Since the time of the adoption of Christianity, many Yaquis have a wooden cross placed in front of the house, and special attention is made to its placement and condition during Waresma (Lent).